zumasys/docs/site/jbase/administration/installation-guides/licensing/jlicenseupdate/README.md

 <PageHeader />

-**jlicenseupdate** is a new utility to allow conventional jBASE 5.8 licenses to be installed or updated.
+**jlicenseupdate** is a new utility to allow conventional jBASE licenses to be installed or updated on jBASE 5.8 and above until such time as this form of licensing is deprecated.

 ## Syntax